 Residents Maintain Autonomy

-Measures the percentage of long-term care residents that needed more assistance with activities of daily living over time.
-ADL's include activities such as taking medications and bathing.
-Some experts argue this is a reliable measure of a resident's well-being.
+Measures the percent of long-term stay residents that needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and continence.

 Ability to Keep Residents Mobile

-This tells you the percentage of patients that were able to retain mobility over time.
-Optimizing mobility is often a great sign for residents' well-being.
+This tells you the percentage of patients who maintained mobility over time.
+Preserving mobility is often a great sign for residents' health.

 Hospitalizations